nickfmc/maw-blocks-v2/README.md

 **Feature-Rich, Style-Light**

 MAW Blocks provides extensive functionality with minimal styling interference.
-Every block includes only the CSS necessary for core functionality, making it trivial to style blocks to match any theme design.
+Every block includes only the CSS necessary for core functionality, making it easy to style blocks to match any theme design.

 ## Core Principles